Optimal Single-Shot Decoding of Quantum Codes: System Model

 \subsection{Syndrome Error Probability}

-Let $\bm{h}_1,\ldots,\bm{h}_{n-k}$ denote the rows of $\bm{H}$.
-In quantum jargon, we also refer to the stabilizers of the code, where each stabilizer is associated with a syndrome measurement.
-In order to perform the syndrome measurement associated with the $i$-th stabilizer $\bm{h}_i$, typically an ancilla-qubit is injected, and it needs to interact with $\mathrm{w}(\bm{h}_i)$ data qubits, where $\mathrm{w}(\bm{h}_i)$ denotes the Hamming weight of $\bm{h}_i$.
+The rows of matrix $\bm{H}$ are denoted as $\bm{h}_1,\ldots,\bm{h}_{n-k}$.
+In the field of quantum error correction, these rows are also known as stabilizers of the code.
+Each stabilizer is connected to a syndrome measurement.
+In order to perform the syndrome measurement associated with the $i$-th stabilizer $\bm{h}_i$, typically an ancilla-qubit is injected, and it needs to interact with $\mathrm{w}(\bm{h}_i)$ data qubits, where $\mathrm{w}(\bm{h}_i)$ denotes the Hamming weight of $\bm{h}_i$. {A simple error model for syndrome measurement errors is obtained assuming that each of these interactions fails with a given probability $q$ \cite{Ashikhmin}, yielding the following syndrome measurement error probability}